Backtracking strategies for accelerated descent methods with smooth composite objectives: Introduction

-In its basic formulation, FISTA requires an estimate on the Lipschitz constant $L_f>0$ of $\nabla f$.
-Whenever such estimate is not easily computable, an Armijo-type backtracking rule \cite{Armijo1966} can alternatively be used.
-From a computational point of view, this backtracking strategy is very limiting since it requires such estimate to be non-decreasing along the iterations.
+In its original formulation, FISTA requires an estimate on the Lipschitz constant $L_f>0$ of $\nabla f$.
+Whenever such estimate is not easily computable, an Armijo-type backtracking rule \cite{Armijo1966} can alternatively be used \cite[Section 4]{BeckTeboulle2009}.
+By construction, this backtracking strategy requires such estimate to be non-decreasing along the iterations.
 From a practical point of view, this conditions implies that if a large value of this constant is computed in the early iterations, a corresponding small (or even smaller!) gradient step size will be used in the later iterations.
 As a consequence, convergence speed may suffer if an inaccurate estimate of $L_f$ is computed.
 To avoid this drawback, Scheinberg, Goldfarb and Bai have proposed in \cite{Scheinberg2014} a backtracking strategy for FISTA where and adaptive increasing and decreasing of the estimated Lipschitz constant along the iterations is allowed.
-In particular, a Lipschitz constant estimate is computed locally at each iterate $k\geq 1$ in terms of an average of the $k-1$ local estimates of the Lipschitz constant estimated in the previous iterations.
+In particular, a Lipschitz constant estimate is computed locally at each iterate $k\geq 1$ in terms of a suitable average of the $k-1$ local estimates of the $L_f$ computed in the previous iterations.
 The proposed strategy is shown to guarantee acceleration and to outperform the standard Armijo-type backtracking in several numerical examples.
+Compared to the similar full backtracking strategy proposed by Nesterov in \cite{Nesterov2013}, the criterion used in \cite{Scheinberg2014} renders cheaper since it does not require the extra calculation of the term $\nabla f$ in correspondence with the proximal step at each iteration.